History of Timbuktu: 14th century: the Mali Empire

-15th century: Tuareg rule and the Songhaian Empire
+15th-16th century: Tuareg rule and the Songhai Empire

 With the power of the Mali Empire waning in the first half of the 15th century, Timbuktu became relatively autonomous, although Maghsharan Tuareg had a dominating position.
 In this period it was led by the Tuareg Akil Akamalwa.

 Thirty years later the rising Songhai Empire expanded, absorbing Timbuktu in 1468 or 1469.
 The city was led, consecutively, by Sunni Ali Ber (1468–1492), Sunni Baru (1492–1493) and Askia Mohammad I (1493–1528).
 Although Sunni Ali Ber was in severe conflict with Timbuktu after its conquest, Askia Mohammad I created a golden age for both the Songhai Empire and Timbuktu through an efficient central and regional administration and allowed sufficient leeway for the city's commercial centers to flourish.

 With Gao the capital of the Songhai Empire, Timbuktu enjoyed a relatively autonomous position.
 Merchants from Ghadames, Awjilah, and numerous other cities of North Africa gathered there to buy gold and slaves in exchange for the Saharan salt of Taghaza and for North African cloth and horses.
 Leadership of the Empire stayed in the Askia dynasty until 1591, when internal fights weakened the dynasty's grip and led to a decline of prosperity in the city.